simularity/SimGen/agentbased.md

 What task does on startup
  * set up listen for messages
- * record who started you, so you can respond to terminate_if_child request
+ * record who started you, so you can respond to terminate_if_child request (thats in the listener)
  * emit `starting(C-N)`

 Note that most tasks ignore restart messages.
 If the task is started, do NOT emit a starting message